 Axeria is licensed by the French Prudential Supervisory and Resolution Authority ("ACPR") and is regulated by the French Insurance Code to underwrite various non-life insurance businesses across Europe.
 Axeria operates exclusively on broker distribution in France and under freedom of services in European countries.
-As a French insurance company, Axeria is required to maintain a capital requirement fixed by the Solvency 2 European directive.
+As a French insurance company, Axeria is required to maintain capital in accordance with the Solvency 2 European directive.